nesaulov/surrealist/README.md

 ### Build schema
 If you don't need to dump the hash to json, you can use `#build_schema` method on the instance.
-It calculates values and checks types, but returns a hash instead of JSON string.
+It calculates values and checks types, but returns a hash instead of a JSON string.
 From the previous example:

 ``` ruby
 Car.new.build_schema